AminAvan/WorkloadDataset/README.md

 ## Description
 Each workload has parameters including:

-* NumberOfTask: shows How many tasks are in the workload.
+* `NumberOfTask`: shows How many tasks are in the workload.
 * WorkloadUtilization: shows how much is the utilization of the workload.
 * Execution Time: shows the execution time of each task.
 * Deadline: shows the deadline of each task.